Esri/calcite-components-examples/README.md

 3. Ensure Calcite Components' assets get copied into the project (allows the `calcite-icon` component to work)

 This repository will change over time as new best-practices are established and framework integrations are improved.

+**Troubleshooting**

+To troubleshoot an error or issue with the examples, please visit [Esri Support](https://support.esri.com/en/contact-tech-support), or visit [Calcite's Community](https://community.esri.com/t5/calcite-design-system/ct-p/calcite-design-system) to ask questions, share ideas, and collaborate with other community members on Calcite Design System.

+To report bugs or request enhancements, navigate to [Calcite Design System's GitHub repository](https://github.com/Esri/calcite-design-system/issues/new/choose).

 ## Angular